Swansea city centre in 'dire' state, claim traders

 Mr Warren believes that Swansea City FC's promotion to the Premier League should be used as a catalyst to get things moving.

-But Mr Jones added to Mr Warren's concerns over traffic highlighting that traders are also unhappy with the insufficient amount of short-term parking."Not safe"
+But Mr Jones added to Mr Warren's concerns over traffic highlighting that traders are also unhappy with the insufficient amount of short-term parking.

 "The shoppers can't get into town and there's no parking where they need to be parking," he said.